 Control Exuberant Vines

 It’s fun to watch a single seed become a vine that’s a garden all by itself, but without pruning, vines like this hyacinth bean will make mailbox access difficult.
-If you aren’t prepared to clip unruly shoots regularly, choose a smaller vine specimen, such as:
+If you aren’t prepared to clip unruly shoots regularly, choose a smaller vine specimen, such as ‘Niobe’ clematis, sweet peas, or Black-eyed Susan vine.

-Avoid planting large vines beside your mailbox that you will have to remove after a few growing seasons, like:Continue to 12 of 13 below.
+Avoid planting large vines beside your mailbox that you will have to remove after a few growing seasons, like ‘Sweet Autumn’ clematis, honeysuckle, or trumpet vine.Continue to 11 of 12 below.

-Many mailbox gardens stand in full sun, but gardeners with mature shade trees can grow astilbes, like the red flowers shown in this photo, or coral bells, like the dark-leafed plant in the center.
-Other flower choices for shady mailbox gardens include:Continue to 13 of 13 below.
+Many mailbox gardens stand in full sun, but gardeners with mature shade trees can grow astilbes or coral bells.
+Other flower choices for shady mailbox gardens include toad lilies, bleeding hearts, and impatiens.Continue to 12 of 12 below.

 Incorporate Manmade Features